franktranvantu/java-maps/README.md

-In this course we'll learn how to store key-value pairs by using a Map!
+In this section we'll learn what Maps are and create our own Map!